Our Research

 Pre- and post-resettlement drivers of intimate partner violence among Afghan refugees in the United States

-Principal Investigator: Karin Wachter
+Principal Investigator(s): Karin Wachter

 Funding: Harry Frank Guggenheim Distinguished Scholars Award (2023-2025)